Shuttered German Burger King restaurants to reopen this week

 Last week, Yi-Ko filed for insolvency, putting 3,000 jobs at the restaurants at risk.

-Burger King has now given insolvency administrator Marc Odebrecht a temporary license to operate the outlets under the company's brand and has provided a loan for the business.
+Burger King has now given insolvency administrator Marc Odebrecht a temporary licence to operate the outlets under the company's brand and has provided a loan for the business.

 There are 688 Burger King restaurants in Germany.